-While traveling up California’s northern coast a little over a month ago, I had plotted several points to visit, one of which was Glass Beach in Fort Bragg.
+The first time was while traveling up California’s northern coast during which I had plotted several points to visit, one of which was Glass Beach in Fort Bragg.

 Let’s begin with where Fort Bragg is:

 While traveling along highway 1, you will find advertisements for it, and it’s honestly very simple to get to when you have your GPS targeted there.

 Here is the map location of Fort Bragg: